-- 31. The community garden proposal is sound, has merit and is likely to contribute benefits to the community. - 32.
+- 29. The community garden proposal is sound, has merit and is likely to contribute benefits to the community. - 30.
 The community garden will provide a unique use for the Lindsay Street property which currently lays idle.
-A community garden will provide a level of security to the historic property. - 33.
+A community garden will provide a level of security to the historic property. - 31.
 Should Council be supportive in contributing to the establishment and associated set up costs, there is capacity for the community garden to be self-sufficient and not reliant on ongoing Council support.
 It is envisaged further investigations and the development of an appropriate agreement would be required to ratify such an arrangement.
-The Shire has flagged with GIY Kalamunda group that the Shire would expect the groups to be self-sufficient within two years of commencement of operations.

-34. To assist in the initial establishment and operations of the proposed community garden over and above the set-up costs the report recommends the Shire provide financial support for up to two years to the GIY Kalamunda Group before entering into a lease or license agreement with GIY Kalamunda.
-35. Should the proposal for a community garden be supported at the Overflow Cottage, Lindsay Street, Kalamunda, residents should be given the opportunity to provide public comment to the proposed development before any final decision is made by Council.
-36. It should be noted that whilst the Shire will provide seed funding for the establishment of the community garden for a period of two years from July 2012, future funding for capital improvements will need to be sourced from funds that are derived from the land asset acquisition program.
-It is proposed that the sale of Reserve 31117 Headingly Road is being undertaken to provide such as required future capital funds.
+The Shire has flagged with GIY Kalamunda group that the Shire would expect the groups to be self-sufficient within two years of commencement of operations. - 32.
+To assist in the initial establishment and operations of the proposed community garden over and above the set-up costs the report recommends the Shire provide financial support for up to two years to the GIY Kalamunda Group before entering into a lease or license agreement with GIY Kalamunda. - 33.
+Should the proposal for a community garden be supported at the Overflow Cottage, Lindsay Street, Kalamunda, residents should be given the opportunity to provide public comment to the proposed development before any final decision is made by Council.

-- 1. Provides in principle support to the establishment of a community garden at the Overflow Cottage, 8 Lindsay Street in Kalamunda, to the value of \$10,000, per year over two financial years subject to approval through the 2012/2013 budget deliberation process. - 2.
-Consult with residents of Lindsay Street and a suitable surrounding catchment so as to provide a public comment period for the proposed development. - 3.
-Requests more extensive investigations and discussions to ensure Grow It Yourself Kalamunda has capacity to be self-sufficient beyond an initial two year period, with a relevant agreement put in place to reflect such a requirement. - 4.
-Develop and agreement between the Shire of Kalamunda and Grow It Yourself Kalamunda that covers issues such as, but not limited to: - 1.
-The development of a business plan. - 2.
-A constitution for incorporation. - 3.
-Funding strategies. - 4.
-Agreement of costs to be borne by the group. - 5.
-A future lease or licence agreement. - 6.
-Insurance cover.
+1. Provides in principle support to the establishment of a community garden in Stirk Park to the value of \$10,000, per year over two financial years subject to approval through the 2012/2013 budget deliberation process.

+- 2. Consult with residents of Lindsay Street and a suitable surrounding catchment so as to provide a public comment period for the proposed development.

+- 3. Requests more extensive investigations and discussions to ensure Grow It Yourself Kalamunda has capacity to be self-sufficient beyond an initial two year period, with a relevant agreement put in place to reflect such a requirement.

+- 4. Develop and agreement between the Shire of Kalamunda and Grow It Yourself Kalamunda that covers issues such as, but not limited to:

+- 1. The development of a business plan.

+- 2. A constitution for incorporation.

+- 3. Funding strategies.

+- 4. Agreement of costs to be borne by the group.

+- 5. A future lease or licence agreement.

+- 6. Insurance cover.